Pacifica Spindrift Players Executive Board Bylaws

 Only PSP members in good standing one month prior to the Annual Meeting are eligible to vote in PSP Board elections.

-Membership in PSP is open to all individuals interested in furthering the purposes of the Company.
+Membership in PSP is open to all individuals interested in furthering the purposes of the Theatre.
 Anyone can qualify as a member in any of the following ways during the fiscal year:

 2. Complete at least 10 hours of work or volunteer service to the theater.
 For qualifications purposes, participation as cast, crew, or staff in any one show will meet this requirement.